bast/polygons/README.md

 f(r0, r) = scale_factor * distance(r0, r) + weight(r)
 ```

-Polygon weights have no effect for non-weighted distance functions.
+Polygon coefficients have no effect for non-weighted distance functions.

 ### References which were used during coding